CloudBees-community/cloudbees-web-container-extras/README.md

 It may convenient to use form authentication for many human facing applications (`FORM_AUTH`).

-Other types of applications involving API / web services apps will probably prefer other authentication mechanisms such as `` non mechanism may be convenient
+Other types of applications involving API / web services apps will probably prefer authentication mechanisms which allow no interactive-authentication such as `HTTP_PARAM_AUTH`, `HTTP_HEADER_AUTH` or `HTTP_BASIC_AUTH`.

+`HTTP_BASIC_AUTH` will cause interferences if the protected application also uses Basic Authentication.